Grace Potter: Tracks used in film and television

 Potter's song "Apologies", was used in an episode of One Tree Hill; Potter also made a cameo appearance as a street performer in the episode.
 "Apologies" was also featured on All My Children, Kyle XY, and Brothers & Sisters.

 The song "Falling or Flying" was featured on ER and Grey's Anatomy and appeared on Volume 3 of the latter's soundtrack.

 In 2010, Potter re-recorded "Something That I Want" with altered lyrics for the end credits to Disney's animated feature Tangled.

 In December 2011, Potter was the voice of Carol in Disney's Prep & Landing: Naughty vs. Nice, for which she also wrote and recorded "Naughty, Naughty Children (Better Start Actin' Nice)."

 In 2011, the song "Paris (Ooh la la)" was featured in the Season 2 promo for the TNT television series Rizzoli & Isles.

 In 2012, the song "Nothing but the Water" was used in trailers for the short-lived 2012 ABC drama Last Resort.

 Potter's version of the Stealers Wheel song "Stuck in the Middle with You" was used as the theme song for the Netflix series Grace and Frankie (2015–2020).

 In June 2017, her song "Instigators" was featured in the video game Dirt 4.

 In 2019, the song "The Lion the Beast the Beat" was featured in the season 2 episode of Cloak & Dagger titled "Vikingtown Sound".

 Personal life

+Potter is legally blind in one eye and is bisexual.
+Potter said that she does not belong to any religious group but values a spiritual life.

 Potter married bandmate Matt Burr on May 11, 2013.
 They divorced in 2015, at which time the Nocturnals disbanded.
 Potter married her current husband, record producer Eric Valentine, in 2017.
 They have one son, born in 2018.